jameshughes89/cs101/site/getting-set/getting-set.rst

 Integrated Development Environment
 ==================================

-An Integrated Development Environment (IDE) is a special programs that can make it easier to write code.
+An Integrated Development Environment (IDE) is a special program that can make it easier to write code.
 However, I do not recommend using one at the start of the course as it can be overwhelming.
-Although IDEs do absolutely make a programmers life easier, at this stage of learning it will likely impeded your learning.
+Although IDEs do absolutely make a programmers life easier, at this stage of learning it will likely impede your learning.

 A popular IDE many use is called *PyCharm*.
 You can obtain the community or education edition for free from *JetBrains*.
 `Visit their download website to obtain the software <https://www.jetbrains.com/pycharm/download/>`_.